Atchaya-ECE/Module-2/Functions: Modulo Calculator.md

 ## Result
 Thus,the Python program that defines a function which accepts two values and returns their modulo using the % operator is created successfully.
-# Lambda Function in Python: Addition of Two Numbers